LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 Tears fall like rain.

-Aarlak’s geomancy tells Aarlak that the desert of the infernal sandstorm predates Golarion significantly, and is most likely from the age of creation.
+Aarlak's geomancy tells Aarlak that the desert of the infernal sandstorm predates Golarion significantly, and is most likely from the age of creation.

-Aaren D’Cannith can tell Selendor that the tears have astral energy like the astral plane
+Aaren D'Cannith can tell Selendor that the tears have astral energy like the astral plane

 ### 9th Erastus.
 4710 AR